-• If necessary, based on a Director's announcement, the Board will consider approval of any Directors' request to participate remotely and utilize a "just cause" or "emergency circumstance" exception for remote meeting participation pursuant to AB 2449 (Gov. Code 54953(f)).
+• If necessary, the Board will consider approval of any Directors' request to participate remotely and utilize a "just cause" or "emergency circumstance" exception for remote meeting participation pursuant to AB 2449 (Gov. Code 54953(f)).

 F. Public Comment

 Persons may address the Board on items not on this agenda.
 Please limit comments to three (3) minutes.